 Wysong makes our list again thanks to their high quality and healthy dog diets.
 This item is their canned offering for adult dogs, and it uses organic, whole meat chicken as the first ingredient.
 In fact, chicken is actually over 95% of the composition of this high quality dog diet.

 The food also features easy to digest and beneficial fruits and veggies like sweet potatoes and blueberries, and it’s an affordable option if you’re looking for an organic food with organic meat products.
 It does not look like every item in the food is organic though, just so you’re aware.

 It’s more expensive than Halo, but it also features a high percentage of organic meat.
 This adds to the price, of course.
-Dog foods which are high in meat are also very tasty for pups, helping picky dogs to be excited about meal time.
+Dog food which is high in meat is also very tasty for pups, helping picky dogs to be excited about meal time.

 The ingredients are also very limited, making this a solid choice for dogs with allergies.
 If you’re interested in seeing the full ingredients list, then click here.
-Similarly to the Archetype, you can save 10% with auto-ship on what’s possibly the healthiest food for dogs in the canned category.
+Similarly to the Archetype, you can save 10% with auto-ship on what’s possibly our healthiest dog food in the canned category.

 #5 Stella and Chewy